n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.invoiceninja.md

     * Create a new purchase order
     * Update an existing purchase order
     * Delete a purchase order
-    * Perform actions on a purchase order (ex. archive, restore)
+    * Perform actions on a purchase order (ex. add_to_inventory, cancel, expense, mark_sent, email, archive, restore)
-    * Get data of a purchase order
+    * Get data of a purchase order (+ download pdf)
     * Get data of all purchase orders
 * Bank Transaction
     * Create a new transaction
     * Update an existing transaction
     * Delete a transaction
-    * Perform actions on a transaction (ex. archive, restore)
+    * Perform actions on a transaction (ex. convert, archive, restore)
     * Get data of a transaction
     * Get data of all transactions
 * Credit
     * Create a new credit
     * Update an existing credit
     * Delete a credit
-    * Perform actions on a credit (ex. archive, restore)
+    * Perform actions on a credit (ex. mark_sent, email, archive, restore)
     * Get data of a credit
     * Get data of all credits
+* System / Other
+    * Get metadata of the system

 ## Example Usage